Explore the Agenda

 9:00 am Chair’s Opening Remarks

-Implementing Sophisticated Safety Systems to Create a Structure of Safety Excellence
+Implementing Sophisticated Safety Systems to Ensure a Safety Excellence Environment

-9:15 am Utilizing Predictive Safety Models and Leveraging Scheduled Risk Review to Implement Safety Planning Directly into Project Scheduling and Eliminate Risk Factors
+9:15 am Utilizing Predictive Safety Models and Leveraging Scheduled Risk Review to Directly Implement Safety Planning into Projects

-- Moving beyond traditional metrics (recordables, lost-time incidents) to focus on process-based indicators, such as the completion rate of scheduled risk review meetings and work plan development
+• Moving beyond traditional metrics to focus on process-based indicators, such as completion rate of scheduled risk review

-- Establishing a process to tag and highlight safety-critical activities on the project schedule, enabling real-time response, inspections, and targeted observations
+• Creating actionable processes to tag safety-critical procedures on the project schedule, enabling real-time visibility and response

-- Using the scheduled risk review to trigger the creation of detailed, high-energy work plans and control standards ensuring the Hierarchy of Controls is embedded before the work is permitted to start
+• Leveraging the scheduled risk review in the creation of detailed work plans and control standards, ensuring the prioritization of the Hierarchy of Controls prior to project onset

-- Focusing on elimination and substitution as best practices, and isolation or engineering controls as the mandatory minimum for all high-risk work identified during the risk review process
+• Focusing on elimination and substitution as best practices, and ensuring engineering controls and isolation are the mandatory minimum for all high-risk work

 9:45 am Case Study: Examining the Impact of Human and Organizational Performance

-- Implementing controls that focus on the organization’s ability to anticipate, absorb, and adapt to system pressures and failures, ensuring that safety is managed through system strength, not individual perfection
+• Implementing controls that focus on the organization’s ability to anticipate, absorb, and adapt to system pressures and failures, ensuring that safety is managed through system strength

 10:15 am Morning Refreshments & Networking